 Minimum Cost Housing Group

-Housing research is a paramount activity of MCHG.
-The Group has participated in several international cooperation projects with the support of Canadian and International aid agencies.
-Research has been carried out on construction materials, small building components, low-cost sanitation and servicing systems, human settlements planning and urban agriculture.
-Field projects have been conducted in the Argentina, Sri Lanka, Uganda, Philippines, Mexico, Nigeria, India, and China.
-In addition, MCHG staffs have worked as consultants to the World Bank, the United Nations Environmental Program, the Canadian International Development Agency (CIDA), the International Development Research Centre (IDRC), the Bunco de Mexico, and the Housing and Urban Development Corporation in New Delhi, among others.
+Field projects were conducted in Argentina, Sri Lanka, Uganda, the Philippines, Mexico, Nigeria, India, and China.
+In addition, MCHG's past members have worked as consultants to the World Bank, the United Nations Environmental Program, the Canadian International Development Agency (CIDA), the International Development Research Centre (IDRC), the Bunco de Mexico, and the Housing and Urban Development Corporation in New Delhi, among others.

-Past Projects: Since its inception in early 1970’s, MCHG team has been involved in numerous action-research projects.
-In 1992, MCHG concluded 8-year collaboration with the Vastu-Shilpa Foundation in India; this was the CIDA-supported "Human Settlements Training" project, which focused on the formulation of appropriate housing standards for new housing developments in India.
+Since its inception in the early 1970’s, the MCHG team has been involved in numerous action-research projects.
+In 1992, MCHG concluded an 8-year collaboration with the Vastu-Shilpa Foundation in India; this was the CIDA-supported "Human Settlements Training" project, which focused on the formulation of appropriate housing standards for new housing developments in India.
 The project was recognized with the prestigious P/A (Progressive Architecture) Award, in 1991.
-For further information consult How the other half builds publications and Post-occupancy study of Aranya Project.
+For further information consult How the Other Half Builds Publications and the Post-occupancy study of Aranya Project.

 In the new millennia, MCHG started a new "Making the Edible Landscape" Program, a research initiative to study and demonstrate the significance of productive planting or urban agriculture in cities.
-Between 2003 and 2007, MCHG in collaboration with the Resource Centers on Urban Agriculture and Food Security (the Netherlands) worked on an action research project in Colombo, Sri Lanka; Kampala, Uganda; and Rosario, Argentina, to demonstrate the value of urban agriculture as permanent feature in city planning and housing design.
-For further information about the project consult Making the Edible Landscape.
-Additional information can also be found at Catalogue: Edible Landscape Tools
+Between 2003 and 2007, MCHG in collaboration with the Resource Centers on Urban Agriculture and Food Security (the Netherlands) worked on an action research project in Colombo, Sri Lanka; Kampala, Uganda; and Rosario, Argentina, to demonstrate the value of urban agriculture as a permanent feature in city planning and housing design.

-In addition, in partnership with several local NGOs, the group has initiated several Edible Landscape initiatives in Montreal, one of the most significant being Making the Edible Campus project on the main campus of McGill University that was the recipient of the 2008 National Urban Design Award of the Royal Architectural Institute of Canada, Canadian Institute of Planners, and Canadian Society of Landscape Architects; further information about it can be found at Making the Edible Campus Brochure.
+In addition, in partnership with several local NGOs, the group developed several Edible Landscape initiatives in Montreal, one of the most significant being the Making the Edible Campus project on the main campus of McGill University, which was the recipient of the 2008 National Urban Design Award of the Royal Architectural Institute of Canada, Canadian Institute of Planners, and Canadian Society of Landscape Architects.
 The Edible Campus was also recognized by the city of Montreal as one of the 10 most significant sustainable projects in Montreal in 2010.